 From reducing costs to speeding up hiring, there’s lots of reasons to adopt digital signatures.
 And if you’re a tamigo customer, you don’t need another service to start using them!

-Digital signatures can easily be added to your HR workflows through our Visma Addo integration.
+Digital signatures are easily added to your HR workflows through our Addo Sign integration.

 In this article, we’ll cover digital signature basics first, before moving onto benefits.